ItaiAxelrad/remote-sensing/posts/combining-raters-and-vectors.md

 ## Build a calibration dataset in Google Earth

 Below we'll see how we can deal with a calibration dataset in R, for calibrating a classifier.
-It involves working with `SpatialPointsDataFrame` classes, extracting reflectance data for the corresponding calibration samples, manipulating data frames and building a model that can be used to predict land cover.
-But first we need to build the calibration dataset (ground truth), and for that we will use Google Earth.
+It involves working with `SpatialPointsDataFrame` classes, extracting reflectance data for the corresponding calibration samples, manipulating data frames, and building a model that can be used to predict land cover.
+But first, we need to build the calibration dataset (ground truth), and for that, we will use Google Earth.

 Open Google Earth, and search for Wageningen.
-Notice that the the city boundary is similar to the figure above (turn on the Borders and Labels from the "layers" panel).
-Now in places, right click on Temporary Places and select Add a Folder; name it appropriately (it will be your layer = argument afterwards when reading the KML file).
+Notice that the city boundary is similar to the figure above (turn on the Borders and Labels from the "layers" panel).
+Now in places, right-click on Temporary Places and select Add a Folder; name it appropriately (it will be your layer = argument afterward when reading the KML file).

 Add new place maps (within the city limits) to that folder, and put the interpreted land cover in the description field.
-Keep it to a few classes, such as agric, forest, water, urban.
-I also added flood, to categorize the flood plain nearby the river.
+Keep it to a few classes, such as agric, forest, water, and urban.
+I also added flood, to categorize the floodplain nearby the river.
 When you are done (15 - 30 points), save the file.

 Note: in the approach described above, we get to decide where the calibration samples are.
 Another approach would be to automatically generate randomly distributed samples.
 This can be done very easily in R using the `sampleRandom()` function, which automatically returns a `SpatialPoints` object of any given size.
 In the family of spatial sampling functions, there is also `sampleRegular()` (for regular sampling) and `sampleStratified()`, which can be used on a categorical raster (e.g. a land cover classification), to ensure that all classes are equally represented in the sample.